Science Activity Fair and Plant Biology Talk at the Wildflower Center

 - 11:30 am—2 pm: Science activity fair with biodiversity collections, free native plants and snacks

-- 2—3 pm: “IIndigenous Fire Stewardship, Pollinators and Eco-Cultural Restoration,” science talk from Dr. Frank Kanawha Lake of the U.S. Forest Service
+- 2—3 pm: “Indigenous Fire Stewardship, Pollinators and Eco-Cultural Restoration,” science talk from Dr. Frank Kanawha Lake

 - For free admission, upon arrival notify staff at the Wildflower Center welcome kiosk that you are attending the Texas Science Festival/Jean Andrews event